dhall-lang/dhall-lang/standard/types.md

     Γ₀ ⊢ ∀(x : A) → B : o

-... and if the inferred kinds of the input and output type are allowed.
-This kind check disallows dependent function types.
+The kind check disallows dependent function types but allows all other function types.

-The unquantified function type `A → B` is a short-hand for `∀(_ : A) → B`.
+An unquantified function type `A → B` is a short-hand for `∀(_ : A) → B`.
 Note that the `_` does **NOT** denote some unused type variable but rather denotes the specific variable named `_` (which is a valid variable name and this variable named `_` may in fact be present within `B`).
 For example, this is a